 “Viscosity retention is also very important and a component of wear reduction,” Nyholm explained.
 “Our products help to ensure viscosity is not reduced due to shear, and not increased due to oxidation.
-It’s important that when you pour in a 15W-40 at your oil change that you drain out as close to a 15W-40 as possible at the next oil change.
+It’s important that when you pour in a 15W-40 at your oil change, you drain out as close to a 15W-40 as possible at the next oil change.
 When viscosity decreases or increases, it opens the door for potential wear.”

-One of the big things that these oils do compared to the former lines is that they meet and exceed the new API CK-4 requirement.
+One of the big things that these oils do compare to the former lines is that they meet and exceed the new API CK-4 requirement.
 Nyholm let us know what exactly this requirement when he said, “In general, CK-4 is the next-generation diesel specification that sets minimum standards for saleable diesel oil in the marketplace.
 Our last specification, CJ-4, was introduced in 2006 and protected our engines for about a decade.
 Along the way, technology changes and requirements from the EPA raised the bar for diesel oil.
 Today’s engines are a little more harsh on engine oil and performance needed to increase to protect our engines.”

 When selecting a proper oil for your diesel engine, the three things you need to keep in mind are protection, cleanliness, and consumption.
 “Full synthetic engine oils will accomplish all three of these attributes far better than conventional oils,” Nyholm explained.
 “When comparing brands, or even products within a brand, make sure to read up on how that brand accomplishes these very important tasks.
 AMSOIL provides data behind our claims to help our customers feel comfortable with the products they are putting in their trucks.
 Based on your needs, we have a product to suit them.
 With that in mind, you can choose the appropriate viscosity based on your operating conditions or environment, and feel comfortable knowing we are providing you the best protection.”